wp-plugins/naked-social-share/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Changed the method used to retrieve the Facebook share count.

 = 1.1.0 =
 * Settings Panel: You can now change the display order of the social media sites and disable the ones you don't want.
 * Settings Panel: Google+ button option is now available.
 * Buttons: Fixed a problem with ampersands displaying as their HTML entities when sharing a post (specifically Twitter).
+Titles are now run through html_entity_decode()
 * Updated readme.txt

 = 1.0.5 =